Can birth order determine your career?

 My youngest son is creative and full of charisma—and he knows it.
 In fact, he’ll sometimes play up this quality and turn it to his advantage.
 He’s also really attentive, and always ready to help colleagues and support those around him, both in his professional and personal life.

 According to Alder, the “baby” is under less pressure than older siblings and gets extra care and attention from the entire family.
-Less inclined to fall short of their parents’ expectations, last-born children have more freedom to follow their dreams when it comes to career choices.
+Less inclined to fall short of their parent’s expectations, last-born children have more freedom to follow their dreams when it comes to career choices.
 According to Michael Grose, an education specialist, they are also the most creative siblings in the birth order.

 Alice, the youngest of three sisters, has long been drawn to artistic professions.
-“When I was younger, I wanted to be a photographer, filmmaker, auctioneer and so on.
+“When I was younger, I wanted to be a photographer, filmmaker, auctioneer, and so on.
 I studied for a job in culture and the arts and since then, there needs to be some creative aspect in the roles I choose,” she said.

 Does that mean youngest siblings are born creatively gifted?
 Not exactly.
 Their developed sensitivity is said to help them to understand their surroundings and read emotions more easily.
 At the same time, being so perceptive can make them a bit manipulative too.
 While they are adept at winning over loved ones and know how to get what they want, they also have great social skills.
 Alice said: “For a long time, I watched my sisters and parents interacting with the outside world and really felt that I was ‘imitating’ them to start conversations, for example.
 Today I feel as if I can blend into different environments as a result.”

 Thanks to their more relaxed upbringing, 46% of last-born children generally see themselves as pretty easygoing, according to a UK study.
 “When you’re the baby of the family, you basically tend to be more optimistic and less anxious,” said Alice.
-“Since I watched my parents and sisters, I realised that things get better, even when you encounter obstacles.
+“Since I watched my parents and sisters, I realized that things get better, even when you encounter obstacles.
 And, when you have a problem, as the ‘youngest’ family member, more experienced people are on hand to help, which ends up being an advantage!”

 The only child: creativity and brains

-The development of only children is similar to that of first-borns: driven by the need for recognition and attention, they tend to be leaders.
+The development of only children is similar to that of firstborns: driven by the need for recognition and attention, they tend to be leaders.
 According to a study conducted by neuroscientists at Chongqing University in China, the brains of only children are indeed different.
 Being forced to play alone from an early age is thought to make them more creative and flexible than other children.
-However, analyses reveal less grey matter in the area dedicated to the regulation of emotions, which indicates that they could be less social.
+However, analyses reveal less gray matter in the area dedicated to the regulation of emotions, which indicates that they could be less social.
 Sébastien, an only child, has noticed these qualities in himself at work.
 “I think I find it easy to approach people and initiate conversation, but I prefer to go it alone and be independent.
 At work, it’s like collaborating even slows me down and I don’t always have the patience for others,” he said.

-Only children tend to receive a better education than those with siblings and end up in professions that are seen as prestigious, such as law, engineering and medicine.
+Only children tend to receive a better education than those with siblings and end up in professions that are seen as prestigious, such as law, engineering, and medicine.
 But the cliché that only children are self-absorbed was disproved by another study in 2019, The end of a stereotype: only children are not more narcissistic than people with siblings.
 Levels of “narcissistic admiration”—the propensity to show off—and “narcissistic rivalry”—comparing oneself to others for reassurance—were even lower than children who had siblings.

 Does birth order seal our fate?

 If birth order has such an impact on personality, then why don’t Cecilia, a first-born, and Sébastien, an only child, have any interest in trying to impress their superiors?
 And why does Anna, a middle child, sometimes feel less social than her sisters?
 Birth order theories, while revealing in certain situations, should always be taken with a pinch of salt because they are near impossible to prove.
 Furthermore, recent research on the topic has not turned up much in the way of conclusive results.
-For that to happen, a whole range of criteria, including culture, ethnicity, living standards, gender and age, must be gathered and analysed.
+For that to happen, a whole range of criteria, including culture, ethnicity, living standards, gender, and age, must be gathered and analyzed.
 That said, first-born siblings might well be more responsible.
 After all, they have more years of experience under their belts!

 Translated by Andrea Schwam